Sphere theorem (3-manifolds)

 Let $M$ be an orientable 3-manifold such that $\pi_2(M)$ is not the trivial group.
 Then there exists a non-zero element of $\pi_2(M)$ having a representative that is an embedding $S^2\to M$.
+This statement may be strengthened to show that the embedding is piecewise linear (Lickorish 1997).

 The proof of this version of the theorem can be based on transversality methods, see Batude (1971).

 Another more general version (also called the projective plane theorem, and due to David B. A. Epstein) is: